 If the local law enforcement finds that drone regulations have been violated, they can call the FAA to collaborate on or take over the case.

-When you see a drone flying around the area, you can narrow down the possible reasons for the event.
+Maybe now when you see a drone flying around the area, you can narrow down the possible reasons for the event.
 You might want to put yourself in the shoes of the drone operator.
 Perhaps they can’t fly the device during the daytime.
 Or they’re working overtime to meet a project deadline.

+It is understandable to be concerned if you spot a drone near your home at night.
+By keeping calm and filing a police report, you will be putting yourself in the best position possible to fight back against drone spying.
 No matter what it is, know that the lesson on how to spot a drone at night works both ways.
 You must exercise patience and common sense toward the person flying the quad as you might find yourself in their position someday.

 Learn more about drones, how to use them, or where to buy them here at Drones Watch.